upspin/upspin/doc/overview.md

 The converse, however, is not allowed: `ann+camera@example.com` cannot make changes to `ann@example.com`.

-Suffixed users can be created only by their owners.
+User names with suffixes can be created only by their owners.
 For this reason, they do not require a working email address.

 ## Naming